sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO: link to weapon and armor lists`

 > Finally, you may now choose to put any number of tokens you want
-> from your Speed stack onto your Equip stack.
-This Equip stack represents
+> from your Speed stack onto your Pack stack.
+This Pack stack represents
 > the adventuring gear you brought with you.
 We don't have to actually
 > detail the specific contents of your backpack though.
 Instead, when you
 > need some equipment to solve a problem, you will use the "Good Thing I
 > Brought..." move, and say what kind of equipment you had with you.
 >
 > If that equipment is something you return to your backpack after use,
-> write it down on a card and move the tokens from your Equip stack onto
+> write it down on a card and move the tokens from your Pack stack onto
 > the card.
 If the equipment gets consumed immediately when you use it,
 > the tokens just move back on top of your Speed stack.
 >